 There are several View Points around the Rim, some have rails to stop you from falling, others are raw and allow people to dangle feet over the edge, which, by the way, is a long way down!
 This makes for some incredible selfie opportunities but with so many tourists and such a huge drop, an accident is inevitable and eventually, this will be changed.

 There is not a great deal to do at the Rim, simply pose for photos, take in the view and then head back the way you came.

 You can also arrange Helicopter Tours and River Rafting tours down Colorado.

 Is Horseshoe Bend Worth It?

 The Parking fee is a little hard to swallow, but this is Indian land and it’s an essential income for them.
 There really is no option so we just suck it up.
-The reward for that fee really is one of the most visually impressive formations we have even seen, the Grand Cayon is stunning for its scale but Horseshow bend does not even look real!
+The reward for that fee really is one of the most visually impressive formations we have ever seen, the Grand Cayon is stunning for its scale but the Horseshoe Bend does not even look real!
 It’s just too perfect!

 Best Time to Visit Horseshoe Bend?

 The Narrow and Steep canyon walls make timing a Visit to the Canyon a little tricky.
 The Deep Walls cast shadows at most times of the day.
 These deep dark shadows can make the views and photos less appealing than they would otherwise be.
 In Winter you really need to hit it at midday, Summer is a little more forgiving and a few hours on either side of Midday, and the canyon is filled with light and color.